ntsystemsit/onprem.wtf/src/_posts/2022-06-08-goodbye-jekyll.md

 ---
-title: "Goodbye Jekyll, welcome Bridgetown"
+title: "Goodbye Jekyll, hello Bridgetown"
 author: tto
+tags: Jekyll
 ---

 We have been using Jekyll for our little site since 2016.
 It was fast, simple, it did it's job nicely.
 [Bridgetown](https://www.bridgetownrb.com/) does all the same things, and much more.
 It's Jekyll's modern cousin.